selmaohneh/bbq-buddy/requirements/friends-following-feature.md

 - User IDs: Validated as UUIDs
 - Self-follow: Prevented by database constraint and server validation

-### Privacy
+### Privacy & Data Access

+**Public Information:**
 - User statistics (BBQ sessions) are publicly viewable on all profiles
-- Session details are public (supports community discovery and engagement)
+- Session data (title, date, images) is publicly readable
-- All profiles publicly viewable (by design)
+- All profiles are publicly viewable (by design)
-- Usernames publicly searchable (by design)
+- Usernames are publicly searchable (by design)

+**Rationale:**
+- Supports community discovery and engagement
+- Allows users to find active BBQ enthusiasts
+- Encourages social interaction through visible activity
+- Aligns with social app principles (like Instagram, Strava, etc.)

+**Protected Operations:**
+- Only session owners can create, edit, or delete their sessions
+- Only profile owners can edit their profile (avatar, username)
+- Follow/unfollow operations require authentication

 ---